mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 Cargo Net 5 MCr1

 CARGO SCOOP

 A cargo scoop allows a ship to pick up cargo or other objects floating in space.
-The scoop includes anti- gravity baffles to minimise the impact but using a scoop with a high relative velocity is not recommended.
+The scoop includes anti-gravity baffles to minimise the impact but using a scoop with a high relative velocity is not recommended.

 A Pilot check is required to scoop up an object; if failed,